 Huatulco to Mazunte Mexico: How to get to Mazunte, San Agustinillo and Zipolite by bus from Huatulco airport

 Exit the airport and walk to the bus stop on Highway #200.
 Do not cross the highway.
 Watch for a Sur bus (direction Pochutla/Puerto Escondido).
 You can exit at Pochutla crossroad and take a taxi to Crucero San Antonio ( the intersection with Highway 175) or continue on the bus ( after a stop in Pochutla) and exit at Crucero San Antonio.
 There are no buses from Highway 175 (San Antonio) to Mazunte so your options are a shared collective pick-up truck or a private taxi.

-Hotels in San Agustinillo are easy to access by foot from Highway 175 but many of those in Mazunte (especially those with fantastic views) are at the top of very steep hills a long distance from town.
-Unless you’ve trained in the French Foreign Legion, you won’t be able to walk there if you travel with a big suitcase, a purse and computer like I do.
+Hotels in San Agustinillo are easy to access by foot from Highway 175 but many of those in Mazunte (especially those with fantastic views) are at the top of very steep hills far from town.
+Unless you’ve trained in the French Foreign Legion, you won’t be able to walk there if you travel with a big suitcase.

-If you have a lot of luggage, it’s worth considering asking your hotel to provide airport pick-up service at Puerto Escondido (PXM) or Huatulco (HUX) airports.
+If you have a lot of luggage, ask your hotel to provide airport pick-up service at Puerto Escondido (PXM) or Huatulco (HUX) airports.
 Given the convenience, it’s worth the cost and it will be less expensive than trying to book a taxi yourself at the airport.
 For example OceanoMar offers airport pick-up service for 500 MXN ( around $35 USD).

-For more travel tips about planning a trip to the coast stretching from Puerto Escondido to Huatulco, check out these popular blog posts:
+For more travel tips about planning a trip to beaches in Oaxaca, check out these popular blog posts: